wparkulo/portfolio/finalproject_WendyParkulo.md

 ![Feedback](https://user-images.githubusercontent.com/73760381/100805489-ba947a00-33fc-11eb-8451-5df1d31cdfcb.png)

 I learned a lot from this feedback and will try to implement much of it.
-On the positive side, I think the flow and order of information worked well.
-I got some more positive feedback on the unit chart so I will definitely keep it and may try to stylistically make it look like people standing on a stage.
+On the positive side, I think the flow and order of information worked well and people seemed to enjoy the variety of charts.
+I got some more positive feedback on the unit chart especially so I will definitely keep it and may try to stylistically make it look like people standing on a stage.

 As for changes, I will make sure that the call to action stands out in the final product.
-I will rework the order and colors of the horizontal bar chart so that it is simpler.
+I will rework the order and colors of the horizontal bar chart so that the message is more immediately clear.
 I will cleanup the last visualization so that it is simpler.
 I may try to add one more bit of comparative data because several people mentioned an interest in diving deeper into this subject.

+Overall, getting direct feedback will make my final product clearer and more impactful.